Skip to Content

 Penticton, BC

-Hello!
-I'm Zanna (she/her).
-I was born and raised in Sweden and moved over to this country 4 years ago.
-I live, work and climb on traditional Syilx territory (Okanagan, BC).
-I see myself as a community builder looking to create meaningful connections wherever I go.
-Being a climate action advocate and a rock-climbing enthusiast, those are two communities I allocate much of my time and care towards.
-My professional life is split between early childhood education at the local playschool and remote work helping to advance Equity, Diversity and Inclusion in co-operative organizations in BC.
+Zanna (she/her) was born and raised in Sweden and moved to Canada 4 years ago.
+She lives, works and climbs on traditional Syilx territory (Okanagan, BC).
+Zanna sees herself as a community builder looking to create meaningful connections wherever she goes.
+Being a climate action advocate and a rock-climbing enthusiast, those are two communities she allocates much of her time and care towards.
+Her professional life is split between early childhood education at the local playschool and remote work helping to advance Equity, Diversity and Inclusion in co-operative organizations in BC.

 Babes in the Bluffs - Climbing Mentorship Program